zig-gamedev/zig-gamedev/libs/zpool/README.md

 ## Getting started

-Copy `zpool` folder to a `libs` subdirectory of the root of your project and add the following to your `build.zig.zon` .dependencies:
+Copy `zpool` to a subdirectory of your project and add the following to your `build.zig.zon` .dependencies:
 ```zig
     .zpool = .{ .path = "libs/zpool" },
 ```